-This is the sixth article in a series that discusses creating a new database connection to the Sage X3 database using the standard Sage CRM features.
+This is the fifth article in a series that discusses creating a new database connection to the Sage X3 database using the standard Sage CRM features.

 The fields included in the view that is linked into Sage CRM can have meta data setting made that will add CRM user interface behaviour to them.
 This would allow fields that hold a code (e.g. APC100, APC200, APC300) to display user friendly field values (e.g. Small, Medium, Large) translated into each language used by the Sage CRM users.
 It would allow date fields to be formatted to display either a Date and Time or a Date alone in summary pages and would allow easy to understand captions to be added to identify fields and columns.

 Below shows how several views in Sage X3 have been linked as new table connections in Sage CRM.

 Once we have created the link to the view in Sage X3 we can start to edit the field meta data descriptions.

 The views that exist in the Sage X3 database can be treated like they are tables in Sage CRM.
 They will appear as secondary entities under the Administration screens.